Redcar: Authority

 Redcar was formerly a township and chapelry in the parishes of Marske and Upleatham.
 In 1866, Redcar became a separate civil parish.
 A district in Redcar's name formed in 1885.
 Three years after the district was formed, the centuries-old Yorkshire authority was replaced by the North Riding of Yorkshire county council.
 The district became an urban district in 1894.

 The County Borough of Teesside is shown in red.
 Previous authorities are shown with dotted lines.

 The settlement's town charter occurred in 1922, the district was able to be styled as a municipal borough and the settlement as a town.
 On 1 April 1974 the parish was abolished and merged with Teesside and Marske.

 The 1974 reform created the non-metropolitan County of Cleveland, under the Langbaurgh non-metropolitan district.
 The county was also inserted into the North East England region.
-After further changes in 1996, the district became a unitary authority called Redcar & Cleveland in the ceremonial county of North Yorkshire, the county straddling two regions of England.
+After further changes in 1996, the district became a unitary authority called Redcar and Cleveland in the ceremonial county of North Yorkshire, the county straddling two regions of England.

 The North East England region was sub-divided into combined authorities.
 In May 2017, the Tees Valley which includes Redcar, elected its first mayor.
 Ben Houchen has been Tees Valley Mayor since 2017, winning the inaugural mayoral election in the combined authority.
 Houchen was re-elected in 2021 and won a third term in 2024.